diego95root/HackTheBox/Canape/README.md

     file.write(pickle_data)
 ```

 As the article said, when testing this locally, only Powned would be printed to the screen.
 I tried many combinations and functions, but nothing worked, I only got 500 Internal Errors.
-After many failed attempt, I concluded this process was time consuming and unsuccessful, for either I got the ``Still reviewing: + contens`` message or the 500 error.
+After many failed attempt, I concluded this process was time consuming and unsuccessful, for either I got the ``Still reviewing: + content`` message or the 500 error.

 ## Exploit 2.0